 But if you’re looking for the healthiest coffee based on a specific type of coffee bean, then Robusta beans are rich in antioxidants for light or blonde roasts.

-If you’re like me and you enjoy medium to dark roasts, Arabica beans are the healthiest.
+If you’re like me and you enjoy the coffee flavor of medium to dark roasts, Arabica beans are the healthiest.
 They also contain a high level of antioxidant content.
 I like specifically like my very own Better Than Yesterday blend.
 It’s perfectly smooth and has a nice boldness to it that isn’t overpowering for my usual morning coffee.

 In fact, these are the exact beans I also use for this coffee protein shake recipe.